This site requires a more recent version of Adobe Flash Player to function properly.

 Colomer acquisition adds weight to product diversification

-TCG adds close to $530 million in revenues to Revlon's core business, taking the total to $1.9 billion in 2013.
+TCG adds close to $530 million in revenues to Revlon's core business, taking the total revenues to $1.9 billion in 2014, reflecting a 1.7% year on year growth as compared to pro forma revenues of 2013.
+For 2014, the constant currency growth rate was 4.7% on a year-on-year basis.
 With a product portfolio that is heavy on hair care products, TCG should be able to create product diversification.
 Additionally, the acquisition also adds value to its skin care business which is witnessing the strongest growth across all segments globally.
 TCG also adds geographic diversity to Revlon's business, with the company deriving close to 50% of its revenues from the EMEA market.
-Revlon, on the other hand, derives 43% of revenues from international geographies.

-Revlon’s business is characterized by its heavy indebtedness of over $1.9 billion with just $1.4 billion in annual sales in 2013.
-Accounting for entire TCG sales on a proforma basis, Revlon generates revenues of approximately $1.9 billion.
+Revlon’s business is characterized by its heavy indebtedness of over $1.87 billion with just $1.9 billion in annual sales in 2014.
 Such high levels of indebtedness, make the earnings highly volatile and vulnerable to market fluctuations and interest rates.
 Apart from high interest expenses, this leaves it with much less money to spend on marketing and advertising.

-Revlon progressively reduced its debt burden from $1.4 billion over 2007-09 which led to limited investments in advertising, R&D and capacity expansion, thereby hitting its market share.
+Revlon progressively reduced its debt burden from $1.4 billion over 2007-2009, which led to limited investments in advertising, R&D, and capacity expansion, thereby hitting its market share.
 However, Revlon has increased its advertising spend over the past few quarters hoping that if margins and pricing hold up, the company can use these additional resources to pay down debt.

 Its recent acquisition of The Colomer Group added about $700 million in debt onto Revlon's balance sheet and inflated its total outstanding debt to $1.9 billion.
-We expect the company's debt levels to pare down to $715 million by 2020, in accordance with its debt payment schedule.
-There would be a considerable downside risk to the company's stock if the company takes on additional debt or is not able to pay its debt on time.
+We expect the company's debt levels to pare down to $500 million by the end of our forecast period, in accordance with its debt payment schedule.
+There would be a considerable downside risk to the company's stock if the company takes on additional debt, or is not able to pay its debt on time.

 Relatively low marketing & R&D budget

-On the basis of revenue, Revlon ($1.4 billion revenues) is much smaller than L'Oreal (at $30.5 billion), Avon ($10 billion) and Estee Lauder ($10.4 billion), therefore Revlon has less money to spend on marketing, an extremely important factor for success in the cosmetics industry.
+On the basis of revenue, Revlon ($1.9 billion revenues) is much smaller than L'Oreal (over $30 billion), Avon (~$9 billion) and Estee Lauder (~$11 billion), therefore Revlon has less money to spend on marketing, an extremely important factor for success in the cosmetics industry.

 A heavy debt burden with moderately growing sales also constricts Revlon's ability to invest in R&D, which is crucial for an industry thriving on innovation.
-In 2011, 2012, and 2013 the company spent $23.8 million, $24.2 million and $26.9 million on research and development activities, which is low compared to that of its competitors like L'Oreal and Estee Lauder.
+In 2012, 2013, and 2014, the company spent $24.2 million, $26.9 million, and $31.6 million on research and development activities, which is low compared to that of its competitors like L'Oreal and Estee Lauder.
+L'Oreal's R&D budget was over $1 billion in 2014.
+Estee Lauder's research and development costs totaled $157.9 million in fiscal 2014 (ended in June 2014)

 Booming skin care segment on account of anti-aging creams